fjsikora/GPTeach-by-example/README.md

 ## Try out the app

+1. git clone this repository
+2. change directory to repo folder
+3. run `streamlit run main.py` in terminal
-Once the app is loaded, go ahead and upload your examples, enter your API keys, and type a question in the text box and wait for a generated response.
+4. Once the app is loaded, go ahead and upload your examples, enter your API keys, and type a question in the text box and wait for a generated response.